Contents

 The SRC Advice Centre have created the Disabled Students' Guide in conjunction with the University’s Disability Service to bring together the key areas of support, information and resources available for any disabled student studying at the University of Glasgow.

-The guide is available as both a PDF and in a plain text accessible version.
+The guide is available as both a PDF and in a plain text accessible version from the links below:

 Download the pdf file.